Qazeer/artefacts.help/pages/windows/defender_quarantine.md

 to recover the files put in quarantine by `Windows Defender` for further investigations.

-Additionally, `Windows Defender` stores some metadata on each detection under the `Windows Defender\Quarantine` folder.
+Additionally, `Windows Defender` stores some metadata on every detection under the `Windows Defender\Quarantine` folder.
 The information is similarly stored in RC4-encrypted files.